This page includes guidelines and procedures for Specific Purpose Funds, Internal Reserves, Unidentified Receipts, and Account Code 731200 usage.

 - The term of the S PG if not specified by the donor or granting agency will be a maximum of three (3) years, renewable if justified.

-- Any surplus after the S PG has expired with all requirements fulfilled and no refund requirement will be transferred to a G fund PG provided by the department.
+- Any surplus after the S PG has expired with all requirements fulfilled and no refund requirement will be transferred to an unrestricted fund provided by the department.

 - Generally, S PGs are revenue based with its budget loaded upon receipt of revenues.
 UBC policy#90 applies to overspent S PGs.

 Request for new S PG

 Failure to submit supporting documentation will delay the processing of the application.

 chartfieldrequest form authorized by the department head or senior finance manager.